StevenMayher/431-2021/classes/class09/README.md

 1. An Answer Sketch and Grading Rubric for Lab 2 **will be posted** by class time.
 2. As announced via Piazza, some Sample Essays from [Lab 1](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab01) (questions 2, 3 and 4) that we liked are available to you on our Shared Google Drive in the **431 Lab 1 Essay Examples** document.
-3. One of the things we did in the Movies breakout last time was ask you to poll your group, and see what film was the first one (alphabetically) that you'd all seen.
+3. One of the things we did in the [Movies breakout for Class 8](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/breakout1.md) was ask you to poll your group, and see what film was the first one (alphabetically) that you'd all seen.
     - I wound up with reports from eleven groups, containing 2 to 6 students.
         - Seven of those 11 groups wound up at film **#4: Avatar**.
         - Another group (6 people: The Locker) had to move down to **#5.
 Avengers: Endgame**.